Pesticide Application Certification Details & FAQ

 Contact Michigan State University, Pesticide Education Safety Program office at 517-353-5134 to obtain the "Train the Trainer" manual.
 You may also obtain the “Train the Trainer” manual by contacting MDARD at 800-292-3939.
 This manual is available without a fee.

 Training programs used by the approved trainer must be submitted to MDARD for approval.
 It is the approved trainer's responsibility to ensure effective implementation of the approved program.

 6. Where do I purchase the study manuals?

 Study manuals, for select categories of pesticide application, may be viewed and downloaded at the Michigan State University Pesticide Education Web Site.
 Manuals may also be ordered by mail or picked up from some Michigan State University County Extension Offices.
 Visit the web site or check your local phone book for the nearest extension office.
-You may also contact the MSU Distribution Center at 800-709-9195.
 Click here for more information on the List of Study Manuals by Applicator Type.
 Note: There may be some instances, as in the use of microbicide (category 5B) or domestic animal (7G), when general standard (core) materials and category-specific materials will be combined into one study manual.

 7. What category do I need to be certified in?

 Individuals may apply for as many categories of pesticide certification as they wish.
 However, certification credentials will not be issued until all examination categories applied for on the application have been passed with a score of 70 percent or better.
 Initial applicants have six (6) months from their application date and renewal applicants have twelve (12) months from their expiration date to complete all requirements.
 Click here for a listing of Pesticide Application Categories.

 Applications may be obtained from an exam monitor prior to taking an exam or application is available on the MDARD website.

 9. Where and when can I take the exam(s)?